Subscribe and Listen Now!

 The modern-day labor pool stays connected through social channels such as Indeed, Glassdoor, and Facebook.
 These are the best places to reach your candidates.
-Keep in mind, when it comes to social media it is important to have your content aligned with your company values, in order to best represent your culture to potential employees.
+Keep in mind, when it comes to social media, it is important to have your content aligned with your company values to best represent your culture to potential employees.

 Job Descriptions & Salary Transparency

 One of the most effective ways to fill the top of the funnel is to construct clear and concise job descriptions.
 It is highly suggested to present the position with the required duties to fulfill the job and a day-to-day outlook so they know what to expect right off the bat.

 In some cases, companies have falsely advertised job salaries, which eventually came back to bite them once the word got out that the position actually pays significantly higher.
 Due to these discrepancies, there are some locations that are regulated to include a salary range when posting a job description.
 Rather than negotiating with candidates, you present the pay range and make them aware compensation is based on their level of experience, and allow them to choose if they see your company as a good fit for them.

 It seems millennials and Gen Zers that are new to your hiring funnel, who may have been part of the workforce for 10 years or so, are no longer putting up with employers nickel and diming them.
 Executives and CEOs make a pretty penny, yet state they don't want money-hungry employees when really they're the ones that need to look in the mirror.
 It's time to share the wealth, and realize their employees have bills to pay too!
 Sara says it best...